markogresak/git-synced/README.md

      - `regex`: regex used to match branches
      - `sort` (optional): if set to `semver`, [`semverSort.asc`](https://github.com/ragingwind/semver-sort) will be used, otherwise defaults to alphabetical sort

+The script will merge first matching branch into the next one, unless the matched branch is last on the list.
+To chain merges, it relies on script creating a push event for next branch in sequence.

 ## Testing (development)